Champions League: Nagelsmann proves he's no 'Baby Mourinho' with scintillating victory | DW | 09.03.2020

 Pedestrian second half

-Mourinho has now failed to make it past the Round of 16 since 2014.
-His last UCL title came a decade ago.
+Mourinho has now failed to make it past the Round of 16 since 2014, and his last Champions League title came a decade ago.

-While the Portuguese's exploits must be celebrated and respected, the times have changed.
-This is Nagelsmann's world now.
-And his philosophy looks certain to start influencing football beyond the Bundesliga.
+While the Portuguese's exploits must be celebrated and respected, times have changed.
+This is Nagelsmann's world now, and his philosophy looks certain to start influencing football beyond the Bundesliga.

-"The most important thing is that we remain faithful to a philosophy," Nagelsmann told the Bundesliga's official website last month.

-"I always want to see the lads sticking to [our] principles on the field: attacking our opponents early, being courageous in possession..."
+Nagelsmann recently spoke about the importance of remaining faithful to a philosophy.
+Tonight, the result of doing so was evident.

+"It's an evening for the history books," Sabitzer said afterwards.
+"I'll probably sleep badly tonight because I'll have too much going through my head."

+Nagelsmann also spoke of history books, acknowledging the special moment for the club.

 The 32-year-old's proactive approach to football is not only effective, but entertaining.
-He's also proved an astute man manager, improving his players individually and also getting them on board towards a common goal.
+He's also proved an astute man manager, improving his players individually as well as getting them on board towards a common goal.

-He's made RB Leipzig history by taking the club to its first Champions League quarter-final tie.
-And the fact that this victory comes amid a mini crisis back home - Leipzig have won just two of their last eight matches back in Germany - makes it all the more impressive.
+He's made RB Leipzig history by taking the club to its first Champions League quarterfinals.
+The fact that this victory comes amid a mini crisis back home — Leipzig have won just two of their last eight matches domestically — makes it all the more impressive.

-It certainly feels like this is just a small taster of what's to come in the young German's career, it won't be long before he starts emulating Mourinho's knack for winning major trophies.
+After tonight, it doesn't feel like it will be too long before Nagelsmann starts emulating Mourinho's knack for winning major trophies.

 As it happened: